sasho2k/discord-word-of-the-day/README.md

 *I would like to first and formally thank Wordnik for their services, their easy-to-use link system to navigate archives, and for not cluttering the HTML with random tags and links.*

 This is an example of what a standard message from the bot would be like on a daily basis.
-> - 'Word of the Day' followed by the current date.
+> - `Word of the Day` followed by the current date.
-> - Actual *word of the day* pulled from [wordnik](https://www.wordnik.com/word-of-the-day/).
+> - Actual `word of the day` pulled from [wordnik](https://www.wordnik.com/word-of-the-day/).
-> - *Numbered collection of definitions* along with their respective part of speech.
+> - `Numbered collection of definitions` along with their respective part of speech.
-> - *Numbered collection of examples* along with their respective sources and links.
+> - `Numbered collection of examples` along with their respective sources and links.
+>   - Sometimes there will be no examples.
+This is not an issue with the bot but with the site not having any examples available.
 >   - Links provided formatted to save space at the bottom of the message.
-> - *Link to webpage* that was scraped to retrieve the information along with a shout-out to Wordnik.
+> - `Link to webpage` that was scraped to retrieve the information along with a shout-out to Wordnik.

 <img src="https://i.ibb.co/CBFBDdm/wotdpic.jpg"/>